The most important terms in cryptospace.

 Merkle Proof

-A cryptographic proof that proves the affiliation of a data element to a data set without disclosing the entire data set.
+A cryptographic proof that demonstrates the membership of a data element in a dataset without revealing the entire dataset.

 Metaverse

-A digital space that combines virtual reality, blockchain technology and the internet - often used for digital identities and assets.
+A digital space combining virtual reality, blockchain technology and the internet – often used for digital identities and assets.

 Microtransaction

-A very small payment that is mostly used for digital content or services - enabled by low-cost blockchain transactions.
+A very small payment, usually used for digital content or services – made possible by low-cost blockchain transactions.

 Mining

-Mining refers to the process of processing, securing and synchronizing transactions in a decentralized blockchain system.
-It is an essential component of cryptocurrencies such as Bitcoin and Ethereum, as it enables both the creation of new coins and the validation of transactions.
+Mining refers to the process of processing, securing and synchronising transactions in a decentralised blockchain system.
+It is an essential component of cryptocurrencies like Bitcoin, enabling both the creation of new coins and the validation of transactions.

 Mining Difficulty

-A key figure that indicates how difficult it is to mine a new block - influenced by network activity.
+A metric that indicates how difficult it is to mine a new block – influenced by network activity.

 Mining Farm

-A data center with specialized mining equipment that mines cryptocurrencies on a large scale.
+A data centre with specialised mining equipment that mines cryptocurrencies on a large scale.

 Mining Pool

-An association of miners who pool their computing power to increase the chances of mining rewards.
+A group of miners who pool their computing power to increase the chances of receiving mining rewards.

 Mining Rig

-A computer that is specially configured for mining cryptocurrencies - can consist of GPUs, CPUs or ASICs.
+A computer specifically configured for mining cryptocurrencies – can consist of GPUs, CPUs or ASICs.

 Programs that run on a computer to perform mining tasks and enable participation in mining pools.